 Given a valid policy $\Pi$ and a state $\bm{\sigma}$ for time $t$, we define the expected value of the $\Pi$ starting from the state $\bm{\sigma}$ as

-Note that a policy can only collect a value from a job $j$ once and for the first $k$ jobs that runs.
-After that, if the policy decides to select $j$ again, it can only simulate running the job.
+Note that a policy can only collect a value from an option $j$ once and for the first $k$ options that selects.
+After that, if the policy decides to select $j$ again, it can only simulate selecting the option.
 Given the initial state $\bm{\sigma}_0$, we are interested in solving

 This value is well-defined, as the policy that maps everything to $\mathtt{null}$ is feasible (with an expected value of $0$).
 Additionally, the value of any policy is upper-bounded by $\sum_{j\in [n]} v_j$.
 We denote by $\OPT$ the feasible policy that maximizes $v(\bm{\sigma} \mid \Pi)$.
-Note that an optimal policy will never simulate a job if it can run a job.
+Note that an optimal policy will never simulate an option if it can select an option.
 However, allowing this possibility is going to be useful for the next subsection when we analyze the greedy algorithm.
 When it is clear from the context, and to agree with the notation introduced in previous subsections, we will write $v(\Pi)$ to refer to $v(\bm{\sigma} \mid \Pi)$.